Nov 1493 Discovered by Columbus named Isla de Anguila.

 form circle, text: "Issued by Authority of the Government of

-Anguilla WI".
+Anguilla W.I.".
 Reverse:

 President Ronald Webster bust facing left.